 During the growing season, watering should be regular to keep the soil moist.

-Avoid overwatering as the plant does not respond well to standing water.
+Avoid overwatering, as the plant does not respond well to standing water.
+When growing in pots, always use a container with drainage holes.

 Feeding should also be regular during this period.